lejdenlazaro/hinulugang-taktak/README.md

 The study addresses the following research questions:

-1. What is the socio-demographic profile of tourists visiting Hinulugang Taktak in terms of age and sex?
+1. What is the socio-demographic profile of tourists visiting Hinulugang Taktak in terms of age, sex, and civil status?

 2. How do tourists perceive the safety measures at Hinulugang Taktak regarding: